Norway holds rates at zero, warns of hike this year | Business

 Norway holds rates at zero, warns of hike this year

-Norway's central bank kept its key policy interest rate on hold at a record-low 0.0% on Thursday, as expected, and changed its forward guidance to signal that a hike may follow in the second half of this year amid signs of economic recovery.
+Norway's central bank left its key interest rate unchanged at a record-low 0.0% on Thursday, as expected, and shifted its forward guidance to signal that a rate increase may follow in the second half of this year amid signs of economic recovery.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)